Jaybeak/hello-world/README.md

 # hello-world
-becoming familiar with how GitHub works this is my first time using GitHub
+I'm becoming familiar with how GitHub works.
+This is my first time using GitHub.